silvanmelchior/RPi_Cam_Web_Interface/installreadme.txt

 The installation always tries to upgrade the main software components and then functionally goes through the configuration steps for each area like apache, motion start up.

-Debug is turned on for th emoment so it logs its activity to a file called install.txt
+Debug is turned on for the moment so it logs its activity to a file called install.txt